FHTW-HWSE/projekt-gruppe19/README_new.md

   - GIVEN: the program should handle if information the indirect neighbours of a non-examinated students are queried
   - WHEN: the professor enters a student name or ID not existing in the current exam's database
   - THEN: the program gives back and error message and lists the examinated students

+## **User Story: Direct neighbours**

+As a professor, I want to be able to view a list of all direct neighbors of a particular student.

+### Test cases:

+- TEST CASE: Neighbors are checkable
+  - GIVEN: a Professor wants to See the direct neighbors of a student
+  - WHEN: the Student ID is entered into the system
+  - THEN: a list of direct and indirect neighbors is Put out

+- TEST CASE: Student not found
+  - GIVEN: the program should handle if information the indirect neighbours of a non-examinated students are queried
+  - WHEN: the professor enters a student name or ID not existing in the current exam's database
+  - THEN: the program gives back and error message and lists the examinated students

+## **User Story: Seat Assignment**

+As a professor, I want to be able to assign a specific seat for every student.

+### Test cases:

+- Test Case: Seat assignment
+  - GIVEN: a Professor wants to assign a Seat to a student
+  - WHEN: the Student ID is entered
+  - THEN: a Seat is assigned

+- Test Case: Student ID already assigned
+  - GIVEN: a Professor wants to assign a Seat
+  - WHEN: the Student is already present
+  - THEN: an Error Message will be Put out

+## **User Story: Social distancing**

+As a professor i want to ensure that the social distancing regulations are taken into account when assigning a seat.

+- Test Case: Social Distacing Norms upheld
+  - GIVEN: a Professor wants to assign a Seat
+  - WHEN: the social distancing guidelines are not met because the room is already full
+  - THEN: an error message will be put out informing the professor that with the current number of people new ones can not be added